-The Lead Counsel Review Board verifies every prospective attorney's application.
+The Lead Counsel Review Board rates every prospective attorney's application.
 Additionally, we contact every applicant's state bar to make sure the applicant has never been disciplined for unethical behavior.

-The Lead Counsel Verification process is taken seriously and relies on attorney applicants and attorney peers to do the same.
-Furthermore, all Verified attorneys must pledge to the following client commitment declaration:
+The Lead Counsel Rating process is taken seriously and relies on attorney applicants and attorney peers to do the same.
+Furthermore, all rated attorneys must pledge to the following client commitment declaration:

-Verified attorneys commit to notifying the Lead Counsel Review Board immediately should any status change in their practices that may influence eligibility.Finally, an annual review of an attorney's qualifications is conducted in order to confirm eligibility.
-Should an attorney fail to meet any of the qualifications, the Verification is immediately revoked.
+Rated attorneys commit to notifying the Lead Counsel Review Board immediately should any status change in their practices that may influence eligibility.Finally, an annual review of an attorney's qualifications is conducted in order to confirm eligibility.
+Should an attorney fail to meet any of the qualifications, the Rating is immediately revoked.